 - Luxury Hotel in the South End: Willard Street Inn

 Burlington’s waterfront is a thriving part of the city, home to numerous parks, landmarks, and museums.
 The Waterfront area runs along a 900-foot stretch of Burlington Bay shoreline.
 It faces west toward New York State.
 The North, South, and Breakwater Lighthouses protect the bay harbor.

-An iconic boardwalk meanders through Waterfront Park, passing by a historical marker signifying the First International Ice Hockey Game which was played in Burlington in 1886.
+An iconic boardwalk meanders through Waterfront Park, passing by a historical marker signifying the First International Ice Hockey Game played in Burlington in 1886.
 Additionally, the boardwalk passes by ECHO, Leahy Center for Lake Champlain, a hands-on learning experience outlining the history and ecology of Lake Champlain.
 Both the science center and its museum sit on the shores of Lake Champlain.

 Along the Waterfront are several mid-range and modern hotels conveniently located between the Waterfront and downtown Burlington.
-The Hotel Vermont is considered one of the best hotels in the area offering premier accommodations with spectacular lake views.
+The Hotel Vermont is considered one of the best hotels in the area, offering premier accommodations with spectacular lake views.

 Guests have access to complimentary bicycle rentals and daily yoga classes.
 There is also an on-site restaurant and business center.
 For a more modest hotel, visitors choose the Hilton Burlington Lake Champlain.

 These are the best things to do in the Waterfront area:

 - Hen of the Wood

 - ECHO, Leahy Center for Lake Champlain

 No matter where you stay in the Waterfront area, you have made a good choice.
 These are our recommendations of the best places to stay in the area: